barvian/thesis/paper.md

 ### Results

 User feedback from these studies was largely positive.
 None of the eight testers encountered any obstacles or bugs they couldn't overcome on their own, and few voiced concerns after their evaluations.
-Surprisingly, many users expressed that their favorite feature of the application was the Learn tab and the provided readings.
+Many users expressed sincere support for the project, asking when it would be available for public download so they could recommend it to a friend or family member.
 For sake of completeness, all the (unedited) notes taken during these user studies can be found [here](/public/studies.pdf){:target="_blank"}.

 #### Modifications